Portability

 What is the process of porting to San Bernardino County?

 Participants interested in porting into San Bernardino County must apply with their initial housing authority.
 If the participant is eligible to port, their housing agency will send their portability documents to HACSB.
-Upon receipt of the port documents, HACSB will contact the participant to schedule an appointment.
+Within two weeks of receiving the portability documents, HACSB will contact the participant to schedule an appointment.

-How long does it take to get my voucher from HACSB?
+How long does it take to get a voucher from HACSB?

 My Housing Agency wants HACSB’s Portability Contact information.